How to Install GIMP on Linux Mint 21/20

 Once GIMP is installed on your system, you have several application launch options.
 This section will cover different methods to start GIMP on your Linux Mint system.

 You can launch GIMP directly from an active terminal window.
-This approach is useful when you’re already working in the terminal and want to access GIMP quickly.
+This approach is practical when you’re already working in the terminal and want to access GIMP quickly.

 Launch GIMP from the terminal by typing the following command: